How Much Does a Walk-in Bath Cost?

 walk-in bath

-On the opposite end of the scale, a luxury walk-in bath, complete with chromotherapy lights, motorised seats and safety equipment could cost as much as £9,000 to purchase and have installed.
+On the opposite end of the scale, a luxury walk-in bath, complete with chromotherapy lights, motorised seats and safety equipment could cost between £9,950 and £10,450 to purchase and have installed.

-Each of these costs and examples will come with price-impacting factors of their own from the level of access to the complexity of installation.
-Not to mention the difference in quality, brand and material.
+Each of these costs and examples will come with price-impacting factors of their own from the level of access to the complexity of installation, along with differences in quality, brand and material.

 The table below will help you to visualise these different price ranges, and how they can differ based on features and quality.